altfinder/tubeshift-extension/README.md

 key lookups.
 It's not quite REST but it is using JSON for transporting the data structure provided as a result for the key lookup.

+### Simulator

+Look at the contents of the mock/api/ directory inside this repository for a set of static JSON files.
+This directory is suitable to be used as the document root for a webserver and will serve as a basic simulator for api.tubeshift.info.

+If you setup a simulator with this mockup data don't forget to set a CORS header or the browser will reject the HTTP responses.
+You need something like this for Apache:

+    Header set Access-Control-Allow-Origin "*"

+### Endpoints

 Each TubeShift end point will return a lookup result as a JSON object with the following keys:

 * status - always present; must be one of "known" or "unknown"